GT Bicycles: BMX Freestyle Team

+In December 2024, GT released their entire BMX racing team from sponsorship.

 Mountain Team

 Eight riders in the Mountain Team, compete in global competitions including downhill, four-cross, trials, freeride and dirt jumping.
 The riders in the team are: Marc Beaumont, Hans Rey, Eric Carter, Roger Rinderknecht, Kevin Aiello, and Tyler McCaul.
 In 2012, GT added Kyle Strait, Dan Atherton, Gee Atherton, and Rachel Atherton to the team.

 Hans Rey has been sponsored by GT since 1987.

 Road Team

 GT Bikes briefly served as team sponsors and bike supplier for Jelly Belly professional cycling team.
 After the 2009 season, the team ended their relationship with GT and began riding Focus bikes.

 Lotto pro cycling team (now Lotto-Belisol) at one time had Easton aluminium tubing GT frames.
 The team now rides on Ridley carbon frames.

 Co – Factory Team

 The Co – Factory Team was founded in 2008.
 The team is composed of riders from across the US riding for local dealer teams that represent GT Bicycles.